 How often should my estate plan be reviewed or updated?

 Estate plans should be reviewed every three to five years.
-The addition of a new child, a divorce, a change in economic circumstance, or the tax code are all reasons to review your plan.
+The addition of a new child, a divorce, a change in economic circumstance, in the tax code are all reasons to review your plan.
 Once your estate plan documentation is completed, clients are reminded to call me for a review (free of charge) whenever they wish.

 What potential legal issues that can arise from a real estate transaction?

 Some clients sign contracts and believe because the contract is standard form there won't be any issues at closing.
 There can be title issues that delay or terminate the closing and the contract may not address who has to pay that cost.
 Also, many clients complain that they had to wait for hours at their last closing and information was missing until the last minute.
-Our attention to detail resolves of all potential issues before you enter the office.
+Our attention to detail resolves all potential issues before you enter the office.